mufaqar/CMS-Autoreload-Plugin/README.md

-# zilonhub_integration
+# CMD Auto Reload Plugni

-Plugin to integrate MembersOne in your Wordpress store.
+Plugin to Auto reload page in your Wordpress store.